sharayuH/portfolio/content/jobs/DeepIntent/index.md

 url: 'https://www.deepintent.com/'
 ---

-- Working on the one of the leading Ad-Tech Platform of DeepIntent.
+- Working on one of the leading Ad-Tech Platform of DeepIntent.
 - Writing various data pipelines and working on the data maze.